codersclub/emlog.ml/docs/faq.md

 If pro version users fill in their email address and configure the email notification function, they can use the password retrieval function directly on the background login page.

-You can also use the emlog password reset tool to reset your password:
+You can also use the Emlog password reset tool to reset your password:

 * [Tool download](https://oss.emlog.net/download/passwd.zip)

 Instructions:

 1. Unzip the downloaded zip package.
-2. Upload the decompressed passwd.php file to the root directory of emlog.
+2. Upload the decompressed passwd.php file to the root directory of Emlog.
 3. Visit in the browser: your website's domain name/passwd.php and follow the prompts to reset your password.
 Be sure to delete this file after the reset.

 ## How to upload very large files?